On this page:

 Timing of payments to schools

 Government schools are provided with targeted funding for every eligible VET certificate enrolment provided they have entered the certificates, units and hours for each VET enrolment on VASS no later than annual VET enrolment deadline (30 April 2024).
-Payments are made in the quarterly cash grant through the Student Resource Package (SRP), as per the schedule details below.
+Payments are made through quarterly cash payments of the Student Resource Package (SRP), as per the schedule details below.

 Professional development for newly appointed VASS users